bridgetcundelan/Bellabeat-Case-Study-using-R-/README.md

   6 Tuesday         4915.  <br>
   7 Wednesday       7511.  <br>

-`#Now will look at hourly data to determine what time of day are people most active?
+`#Now I will look at hourly data to determine what time of day are people most active.
 Using column hourly intensities.`  <br>
 `#First need to split ActivityHour column into date and hour`  <br>
 `#Split the datetime column into date and hour`  <br>
 hourly_data <- hourly_data %>%  <br>